addyosmani/backbone-fundamentals/index.md

         /* Sample usage: http://example.com/#search/job/p1 */

         "todos/:id/download/*documentPath" : "downloadDocument",
-        /* This is an example of using a *splat. splats are able to match any number of URL components and can be combined with ":param"s*/ /* Sample usage: http://example.com/#todos/5/download/files/Meeting_schedule.doc */
+        /* This is an example of using a *splat.
+Splats are able to match any number of URL components and can be combined with ":param"s*/ /* Sample usage: http://example.com/#todos/5/download/files/Meeting_schedule.doc */